A Menstruation Movie Is On The Short List For An Oscar Nomination

 Muruganantham's single-minded obsession consumed nine years of his life and nearly cost him his marriage — but culminated with the invention of a machine that could manufacture low-cost, high-quality sanitary napkins.
 He was named one of Time magazine's 100 most influential people in 2014.
 In 2016, he won an Indian national award, the Padma Shri, given to civilians for their contributions to society.

 And now he's getting respect from the film world.
 In February, a Bollywood movie called Pad Man premiered in India.
 Starring matinee idol Akshay Kumar, the movie tells his story.
 And a 26-minute documentary about his work, a film called Period.
 End Of Sentence, is on the short list for an Oscar nomination in the Documentary Short Subject category.
-In the documentary, girls and women in Harpur set up Muruganatham's machine and talk about how it changed their lives.
+In the documentary, girls and women in Harpur set up Muruganantham's machine and talk about how it changed their lives.

-"I was concerned about personal hygiene and how this would affect a woman's health," says Muruganantham.
+"I was concerned about personal hygiene and how this would affect a woman's health," Muruganantham says.
 "I realized that the lack of proper sanitary napkins restricted a woman's mobility and stifled her confidence."

 Indeed, improper menstrual hygiene is linked with fungal infections as well as urinary and reproductive tract infections.

-"It was something I was determined to help with," says Muruganantham.
+"It was something I was determined to help with," Muruganantham says.

 A Man, A Mission, A Movie

-The movie Pad Man tells the story of this 10th grade dropout, and how despite crushing difficulties and repeated failure, he succeeded in changing the lives of rural women for the better.
+The movie Pad Man tells the story of this 10th-grade dropout and how, despite crushing difficulties and repeated failure, he succeeded in changing the lives of rural women for the better.

 The son of a textile weaver, Muruganantham had spent many years working in an iron welding workshop where he found he was good with his hands and enjoyed building things.

-"I believed I could manufacture cheaper sanitary napkins if I could just build a more cost-effective machine," says Muruganantham.
+"I believed I could manufacture cheaper sanitary napkins if I could just build a more cost-effective machine," Muruganantham says.

 In the initial years, he enlisted his wife's help.
-"He was always making rudimentary versions of sanitary napkins for me, weaving it from cotton and cloth," says Shanthi.
+"He was always making rudimentary versions of sanitary napkins for me, weaving it from cotton and cloth," Shanthi says.
 "At first, it was very embarrassing when he demanded my feedback."

 Muruganantham was baffled by the secrecy and shame around what he viewed as a natural physiological change.